 Complete the fluency modules to 100% correct.

-Once all acquisition and fluency learning modules have been completed to 100% correct, go to the Finishing Up Module, complete the short survey, and print your certificate for BACB credits.
+Once all acquisition and fluency learning modules have been completed to 100% correct, go to the Finishing Up Module, complete the short survey, and print your certificate for BACB CEUs.

-To manage your CE credits on the BACB web site, please use our ACE Provider #: OP-02-0017.
+To manage your CEUs on the BACB web site, please use our ACE Provider #: OP-02-0017.

 1. Identify characteristics and features of the concept of joint attention.